Stick-Package-Manager/stick/README.md

 A minimal, isolated source-based package manager written in V for the Arch User Repository (AUR).
 Designed for old systems and users who want clean, containerized package management without polluting the root filesystem.

+## **Disclaimer**
+Stick is still in active development and is **not yet ready for use**.
+While this repository already includes the README, documentation, and other project files, the package manager itself is currently inaccessible and incomplete.

 ## Features

 - **AUR Search** - Search packages directly from the Arch User Repository